 Anyone who’s taken a proctored online exam has likely wondered who is actually sitting on the other side of the technology.
 That’s why, for the next few posts, we’re pulling back the curtain so you can meet two of our proctors.
 We sat down with Corey and Sa’ed to get the details.

 Can you tell us a little bit about yourself?

-When you proctor an exam, what is the process?
+When you proctor online exams, what is the process?

 Corey: When a student begins the exam, they are prompted to complete a few preliminary steps.
 After providing a form of identification and showing the webcam a 360-degree view of the testing area, the student is ready to begin.
 My role here at Honorlock is to monitor students in real-time to prevent any form of academic dishonesty from taking place and to help students have a positive testing experience.

 Sa’ed: Proctoring starts by opening the student’s session and opening the session review page to watch their room scan and make sure that the student followed all Honorlock regulations (as well as any specific room scan regulations set forth by the professor).
 Then I monitor the student to ensure academic integrity is upheld.